12.1.7. crate_anon.anonymise.config

 First version used a

-method is called, it reads a config file and instantiates its settings.
+Config()class, which initializes with blank values.
+Theanonymise_cli.pyfile creates a config singleton and passes it around.
+Then when itsset()method is called, it reads a config file and instantiates its settings.
 An option exists to print a draft config without ever reading one from disk.Advantage: easy to start the program without a valid config file (e.g. to print one).

 Disadvantage: modules can’t be sure that a config is properly instantiated before they are loaded, so you can’t easily define a class according to config settings (you’d have to have a class factory, which gets ugly).